How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 • Buying for personal reasons, not external pressure: Is this your decision, based on your goals?

-• Housing aligns with where your life is going: Does the type of home you are looking at actually fit your next 5 years?
+• Housing aligns with where your life is going: Does the type of home you are looking at fit your next 5 years?

 If you can check all or most of these, the personal side of your readiness is strong.
 If several feel uncertain, those are the areas to resolve first.